Skip to content

 Setting a Custom Width

-For more specific integrations, you can set a custom width by using the local extra parameters API (as of Google adapter version 21.5.0.3 and Google Ad Manager adapter version 21.5.0.2).
-You can fetch the appropriate height for your custom adaptive banner by using the adaptive size API.
+For more specific integrations, you can configure a custom width in dp by calling a MaxAdViewConfiguration builder method (as of Google adapter version 21.5.0.3, Google Ad Manager adapter version 21.5.0.2, and Liftoff Monetize adapter version 7.4.3.2).
+To fetch the appropriate height for your custom anchored adaptive ad, call the adaptive size API.

 Inline Adaptive Banners